artsy/eigen/HACKS.md

 Currently our masonry layout (in InfiniteScrollArtworksGrid `render()`) is using a ScrollView, which is not a VirtualizedList.
 Also, currently, the parent that is the FlatList, comes from StickyTabPageFlatList.

-## @storybook/react-native patch

-#### When we can remove this:

-When [this](https://github.com/storybookjs/react-native/pull/345) is merged, or when storybook supports rendering outside the safe area.

-#### Explanation/Context

-Storybook does not render outside the safe area, so for `Screen` and friends, we can't really use storybook otherwise.
-With this patch, we can now render outside the safe area, by adding `parameters: { noSafeArea: true }` in the new form of stories.

 ## Podfile postinstall code_signing_required = NO

 #### When can we remove this: